A child’s early years are the most crucial period in developing confidence. So how do you raise a child with a strong

 How do I go about developing a strong sense of self in my child?

 It is essential for every child to feel loved and appreciated.
 One way would be to have open conversations with your child.
 Use a gentle tone, a wide range of vocabulary, and a lot of expressions to engage him.

 Ensure that content must be within his cognitive understanding, in order to establish a two-way conversation.
-Most importantly, you must respect your child’s decision and opinions.
+Most importantly, you must respect your child’s decisions and opinions.
 This makes the child feel valued, and lets him know that his opinions matter.

 How important is my participation in my child’s activities or playtime?